Bistorta vivipara: Mycorrhiza

 Alpine bistort has been shown to form an ectomycorrhizal root symbiosis with fungi.

 Uses

 The bulbils can be stripped from the lower flower stalks and eaten raw.
 The young roots are edible raw, while older ones must be cooked.
 The young leaves can be eaten raw or cooked.

 The roots are eaten in Russia, especially by the Samoyed peoples.

 In place names

-The Kokolik River in Alaska is named after Qaqalik, the Inuit name for alpine bistort.
+The Kokolik River in Alaska is named after Qaqalik, the Iñupiaq name for alpine bistort.